woocommerce/woocommerce/readme.txt

 = 2.0.2 - XX/03/2013 =
 * Fix - Frontpage shop when 'orderby' is set.
-* Fix - South Africa does not require states on checkout form.

 = 2.0.1 - 04/03/2013 =
 * Fix - Added an extra permalink flush after upgrade to save needing to do it manually.